tc39/test262/CONTRIBUTING.md

 `features` | see the frontmatter definition of the "features" field.
 The generated test will have a final feature list in combination with the test case's feature field. any other valid frontmatter field | see the frontmatter definitions.

 Generated files are managed using the `make.py` Python script located in the root of this repository.
+To use it, first install the required Python packages via the following command:

+    pip install --requirement tools/generation/requirements.txt

-To create files:
+And then issue the following command to create files:

     make.py